Sagebox/Sagebox-rs/README.md

 </p>

-# A Procedural GUI Designed for Rapid, Creative Development
+# A High-Performance, Procedural GUI Designed for Rapid, Creative Development

-Sagebox is a set of GUI tools that let you add windows, controls, and graphical output to your Rust programs, all without adding a lot of event-driven or GUI-specific boilerplate code just to have graphics and controls in your program.
+Sagebox is a set of GUI tools that let you add windows, controls, and graphical output to your Rust programs using procedural, linear code without requiring any event-driven code.

+Built from scratch, Sagebox was designed to support cross-platform, high-performance GUI applications with no boilerplate whatsoever, and without the overhead of event-driven frameworks.

 Sagebox is great for adding simple GUI elements to existing programs, building utilities, or experimenting with visual features.
-Most controls take just one or two lines: one to create it, one to use it.

 Sagebox is also designed for education, hobbyist, and general creative, free-form development and rapid prototyping without the need to write a lot of interface code just to add a button, slider, or other control -- or to remove them.